Online GIF optimizer and compressor

 Upload image

-Supported image types: GIF, JPG, PNG
+Supported image types: GIF

 Max file size: 200MB